ZoneMinder/zoneminder/docs/userguide/definemonitor.rst

 Monitor Tab
 -----------

+Id
+    You can reuse or specify an Id # to use here.
+Normally you should leave this blank.
 Name
     The name for your monitor.
 This should be made up of alphanumeric characters (a-z,A-Z,0-9), the following special characters ()_-.: and whitespace.